MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/advances.md

 # Advance Payments and Invoices

 The Advance Invoices and Payments feature is used to generate invoices and to make payments before goods or services have been delivered or before the production has begun.
-The Advance Invoices and Payments feature includes Advance Invoices, Advance Payments, Advance Payments subject to VAT, and tax documents.
+The Advance Invoices and Payments feature includes advance invoices, advance payments, advance payments subject to VAT, and tax documents.
 The document types and document requirements for this feature are listed below:

 ## Advance Invoices

 - Used to request money in advance.
 - The document is not accounted and does not have a tax voucher.
 - Documents are created in advance of invoices templates (document groups) with predefined accounting and number series of related documents.
-Advance Invoices templates define whether or not you are obliged to post VAT.
+- Advance invoice templates define whether or not you are obliged to post VAT.
-- Advance Invoices can be created from purchase orders, invoices, or as a separate document with no links to any documents.
+- Advance invoices can be created from purchase orders, invoices, or as a separate document with no links to any documents.
 - Free advances can be additionally linked with documents before posting the final invoice.

-## Life cycle of Advance invoice
+## Life Cycle of Advance invoice

-Advance invoice has its own life cycle, which is defined by states:
+An advance invoice has its own life cycle, which is defined by states:
 - **Open** - an advance invoice can be edited.
 - **Prepayment** - payment of advance invoice is expected.
 - **Invoice preparation** - a tax receipt for the received/issued payment is expected.